-We will send you a Letter of Agreement providing you with an offer.
+We will send you a Letter of Agreement and the corresponding grant conditions providing you with an offer.
 You accept the offer by signing and returning the Letter of Agreement to us by the date stipulated in the Letter of Agreement.
 We consider the agreement to be executed from the date the grant agreement has been signed by both parties.